When you have an outstanding balance with Cabot you will have many options available to you

 Credit Reference Agencies

-There are three main Credit Reference Agencies in the UK – Experian, Equifax and CallCredit.
+There are four main Credit Reference Agencies in the UK – Experian, Equifax, Crediva and Transunion.
 The Credit Reference Agencies record details of credit accounts and the repayments people make towards them.
 Most people who have borrowed money from a lender will have information held by the Credit Reference Agencies – this is called your credit file.
 For many of our customers their account is registered at a Credit Reference Agency, this should show with the name of Cabot.

 Benefits of making payments